 At a time when we are challenged in ways we never anticipated, emotional intelligence is more important than ever.
-Everyone needs emotional intelligence (also known as an emotional quotient (EQ) or emotional fitness).
+Everyone needs emotional intelligence (also known as an emotional quotient, EQ, or emotional fitness).
 There are numerous articles and volumes of research showing that having a high EQ is one of the most important ingredients in succeeding in life.